SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/README.md

 ### Sentiment Feature
 - Sentiment score derived from feedback (added by NLP module)

-## In Development

-### 3. Clustering Analysis
-- Objective: Perform market segmentation based on demographic and housing preference data
-- Planned Approach: Utilize K-means or DBSCAN algorithms
-- Integration: Incorporate sentiment scores from NLP analysis

-### 4. Predictive Pricing Model
-Model: Gradient Boosting Regressor (GBR)
-Performance Metrics:
-R2 Score: 0.8379
-RMSE: 70,554.47
-MAE: 56,170.09

-Key Features: Feature engineering, hyperparameter tuning, feature importance analysis Best Hyperparameters:
-learning_rate: 0.072
-max_depth: 2
-max_features: 0.95
-min_samples_leaf: 3
-n_estimators: 99
-subsample: 0.99

-### 5. Interactive User Interface
-- Objective: Create a user-friendly interface for live price predictions and recommendations
-- Planned Features:
-  - Input form for user to enter housing and demographic data
-  - Real-time price prediction display
-  - Visualization of key factors influencing the prediction
-  - Recommendations based on market segmentation

 ## Next Steps

-1. Begin clustering analysis, incorporating sentiment scores
-3. Design and implement the structure of the interactive user interface
+1. Develop and implement the structure of the interactive user interface
+2. Integrate clustering results with the predictive pricing model in the UI
+3. Develop targeted marketing strategies for each identified market segment
 4. Conduct thorough testing and validation of all components
+5. Prepare final presentation, highlighting:
+   - Predictive model performance and key price-driving features
-5. Prepare final presentation, highlighting the potential of clustering analysis for targeted marketing strategies
+   - Clustering analysis insights for targeted marketing strategies
+   - Interactive nature of the user interface and its real-world applications

 ## Installation and Usage

 (To be updated as development progresses)

+## Contributors

+(List of team members and their roles)

+## License

+(Specify the license under which this project is released)